 I'm a fourth year grad student at UMass Amherst working in the Resource-Bounded Reasoning Lab under Dr. Shlomo Zilberstein.
-My research focuses mainly on problems in automated reasoning.
-I currently work on metareasoning techniques that enable autonomous systems to optimize their own process of deliberation.
-I also work on computational approaches to safety that allow autonomous systems to reason about and learn from exceptional circumstances that may occur during normal operation.
-Before coming to grad school, I worked as a software developer on Wall Street.
-Outside of all of that, I'm interested in many problems in philosophy, especially free will, mind, metaphysics, and epistemology.
+My research focuses on problems in automated decision making.
+I work on metareasoning techniques that enable autonomous systems to optimize their own process of deliberation.
+I also work on computational methods that allow autonomous systems to resolve exceptions that can occur during normal operation.
+Before grad school, I worked as a software developer on Wall Street.
+Outside of all that, I'm interested in many problems in philosophy, especially free will, mind, metaphysics, and epistemology.

 Autonomous systems use decision-making models that rely on simplifying assumptions to reduce the complexity of the real world.
-However, as a result of their assumptions, these systems may encounter a wide range of exceptions.
-Our paper offers a new type of autonomous system, called an introspective autonomous system, that resolves exceptions by interleaving regular decision making with exception handling based on a belief over whether or not any exceptions have been encountered during operation.
+However, as a result of their assumptions, these systems can encounter many different exceptions.
+Our paper offers a new type of autonomous system, called an introspective autonomous system, that resolves exceptions by interleaving regular decision making with exception handling based on a belief over whether any exceptions have been encountered during normal operation.

-We develop a meta-level control technique to determine the point at which a robot should stop thinking and start doing.
+We develop meta-level control techniques to determine the point at which a robot should stop thinking and start doing.
 In dynamic environments, a robot rarely has enough time to determine the optimal solution to a decision-making problem.
 To handle this limitation, a robot can use an anytime algorithm, which is a type of algorithm that slowly improves a solution over time.
-This means that as the robot thinks more and more, the solution slowly gets better and better.
-Now here's the question: how long should the robot think for?
-That's what we answer in this paper.
+So, as the robot thinks more and more, the solution slowly gets better and better.
+Now, here's the question: how long should the robot think for?